 It is a foolish game we play when we purposely withhold ourselves in the name of revenge, disdain, laziness or tiredness and then expect him to withstand all manner of temptations.

-I’m not suggesting that if your husband falls to an extra marital affair that it’s all your fault.
+I’m NOT suggesting that if your husband falls to an extra marital affair that it’s your fault.
 No. Ultimately, he needs to make the call whether or not to keep himself pure before the Lord.